 Armenia – Iran border crossings

 Nordooz – Agarak: A beautiful, little-used border crossing with mountains on the Armenian side and stark desert as soon as you cross into/leave Iran.
-Traffic is very light here, and there is no public transport.
-This is the only overland border where an Iranian visa on arrival might be obtained.
-Updates on the visa process at the border are here.
+Traffic is very light here.

 Armenia – Nagorno-Karabakh border crossings